silverhammermba/blog/_drafts/gotcha.markdown

 That's `Object.singleton_class`.
 Don't even try to puzzle out how this works; as far as I know this is just hacked into the language.
-And this is the gotcha: a class's singleton class's superclass is its superclass's singleton class.
+And this is the gotcha: a class's singleton class's superclass is the class's superclass's singleton class.
 Got that?

-* Singleton classes of classes have special behavior: they inherit from the superclass's singleton.
-This is hacked in so that "class methods" have inheritance
+It might be easier to look at an example

+    class A # < Object
+    end

+    class B < A
+    end

+    B.superclass
+    # => A
+    A.superclass
+    # => Object

+    B.singleton_class.superclass
+    # => #<Class:A>
+    A.singleton_class.superclass
+    # => #<Class:Object>

+See how the hierarchy of singleton classes matches the hierarchy of normal classes?
+Like I said, this is a hack.
+There's no simple consistent rule that says this is how singleton classes should work.
+But it _is_ a nice hack, because it means that "class methods" work the way you would expect with inheritance.
+If you call `B.foo` it gets looked up in B's singleton class and then A's.
+TODO and then Object's and then in Class?

 * .. and ... can be used to define flip-flops inside conditionals, there's even a warning if you use a range literal
 * where do top-level defs end up?